-- Network stability is critical to Oracle DBAs - If you have network issues you can waste staggering amounts of time proving the issue isn't the database - I have worked for the last 10 months with Cisco UCS - ~10 databases stand-alone 11gR2 - ~75 RAC Active-Active or Clusterware Active-Passive Failover - The questions that need to be addressed are - What is the value of failover to a cluster? - What is the value of functioning network diagnostics?
+- Stability is critical to Oracle DBAs and the organizations that employ them - Stability issues make customers unhappy and waste staggering amounts of time while attempts are made to troubleshoot issues - Oracle ACE Director Daniel Morgan has worked extensively with Cisco UCS in an environment with - ~10 databases stand-alone 11gR2 - ~75 RAC Active-Active and Active-Passive Failover Clusters - Based on that experience he believes that the questions that need to be asked before making a choice about blades are - What is the value of stability? - What is the value of transparent failover to a RAC Cluster? - What is the value of functioning network diagnostics?